Martlark/DeclareMVC/README.md

 data-visible
 ------------

-Shows or hides an HTML elment based upon the value of an instance property or method.
+Shows or hides an HTML element based upon the value of an instance property or method.

 data-options
 ------------

 Provide the options for a SELECT input.
+Must return a list of options.
+This can either be a simple list of values or a list of Objects, with this format: {value: "a", label: "The letter A"}.

 Example:
 ========